JetBrains-Research/PyNose/README.md

 ![load-gradle-project-prompt](./README.assets/load-gradle-project-prompt.png)

 The IDE may also prompt that this is a project from the web.
 Click "Trust Project" if you trust this project.
+You may need to check if JDK is 1.8 and manually install and set up it to be 1.8.

 ![trust-project-prompt](./README.assets/trust-project-prompt.png)